 Section 7131 of the Federal Service Labor-Management Relations Statute (the Statute) defines four areas of official time:

-(2) Official time cannot be granted for internal union business.
-That is, employees representing the union cannot be on official time when soliciting union membership, voting or campaigning for internal union elections, etc.;
+- Official time cannot be granted for internal union business.
+That is, employees representing the union cannot be on official time when soliciting union membership, voting or campaigning for internal union elections, etc.

 The amount of official time authorized to union representatives at the installation is detailed in the parties' negotiated agreement or is set through past practice.
 Normally, official time requests are raised to the union official's first-line supervisor.
 In evaluating requests, consideration should be given to its reasonableness, the amount of time requested, past practices of allowing time, the time of day it is to be used, availability of the staff to accomplish the mission, contractual obligations, etc. Supervisors monitor the amount of official time used.
 If a supervisor fails to ensure proper usage of official time by the union officials, he/she may find that a past practice of extensive official time usage/accounting has occurred.
 At this point, it will be difficult to reduce the amount of time used by the union officials.
 When monitoring the use of official time, supervisors must be careful not to interfere with the protected rights of the union stewards and employees.

 Most contracts provide for reasonable official time usage.
-What reasonable means is up to the parties to decide.
+What reasonable means is up to the parties to jointly determine.
 Other agreements allocate defined amounts of time that the specific stewards/officers can use.
-For example, the union president can use 50% of the work week on official time while stewards can use up to 15%.
+For example, a negotiated agreement may provide that the union president can use 50% of the workweek on official time while stewards can use up to 15%.
 Normally, union officials perform their union duties on an as-needed basis, returning to their regularly assigned duties.
 It is not unusual though, to have some union officials on 100% official time.

 Supervisors must understand the role of the union official and attempt to achieve a balance between use of official time and the accomplishment of the mission.
 Both are important and both can be accommodated.